followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/1 Configuration/views/startDayHour.md

 ===========================================================================

 <!--shortDescription-->
-Specifies the start hour in the view's time scale.
-Cannot be greater than 24.
+Specifies the first hour on the view's time scale.
+Accepts integer values from 0 to 24.
 <!--/shortDescription-->

 <!--fullDescription-->